 11. Kensington Palace

-Unlike Buckingham Palace, which most visitors only view from the outside, Kensington Palace hosts rotating exhibits inside its walls.
+Unlike Buckingham Palace, which most visitors only view from the outside, Kensington Palace lets you peek at the history inside its walls.
 Visit state apartments or check out one of the rotating exhibits.
-2023 brings Crown to Couture, exhibiting historic clothing and modern celebrity-worn designs.

 If art is your primary goal, London has got you covered.
 From classic to modern collections, and from a reformed power station to pairing with an indoor rainforest, these galleries will keep you intrigued indoors.